Main content

 Creamy Blonde

 We’ve seen every blonde rendition on planet Earth, so believe us when we say this soft, creamy blonde shade is unique in its neutrality and dimension.
 Fight the urge to bleach your grays into oblivion and choose this darker blonde instead.
-A little leftover warmth is never bad, and you can always ask to go lighter or brighter next appointment.
+A little leftover warmth is never bad, and you can always ask to go lighter or brighter on your next appointment.

 Dimensional Brunette